datarobot-community/custom-models/Custom Model Examples/Readmissions/README.md

 *High Level Overview:*

 1. Preprocess Data using scikit-learn pipeline
-2. Fit Keras model on the data
+2. Fit XGboost model on the data
 3. `custom.py` script needs to preprocess using the scikit-learn pipeline
-4. `custom.py` script needs to score using the Keras Model.
+4. `custom.py` script needs to score using the XGboost Model.
-4. `custom.py` script needs to return the average probability as calculated from Keras + legacy model.
+4. `custom.py` script needs to return the average probability as calculated from XGboost + legacy model.